Hillsborough disaster: Probe into South Yorkshire police email

 "This is a formal complaint, which must be dealt with in accordance with statutory procedures.

-"I have appointed an independent investigating officer, Chief Constable Simon Parr of Cambridgeshire Constabulary, to investigate the complaint."'Just be roadkill'
+"I have appointed an independent investigating officer, Chief Constable Simon Parr of Cambridgeshire Constabulary, to investigate the complaint."

 In February, Mr Wright released Mr Crompton's email following a Freedom of Information request.